dingxiong/dingxiong.github.io/_posts/2023-12-09-mysql-misc.md

 bin/mysqld --initialize --user=mysql
 ```

-The above command will print a temp root password in console.
+The above command will print a temp root password in console.Now are ready to

-### Start server
+start server

 ```
 bin/mysqld --user=mysql
 ```

-### Change root password

 Open another terminal,